 A few points to remember:

-- Mister spray should not be in a metal bottle, as metals can alter the essential oil's property.
+- It's best to not store this spray in a metal bottle, as metals can alter the essential oil's property.
 If you are going to use plastic, use a high quality plastic so the oils don't absorb some of the plastic into what you are putting onto your body.

 - Use pure essential oils only.
 Many essential oils on the market are diluted with jojoba or other oils.
 See my post on Which Essential Oils Are Best to find out where to get high essential oils that you can trust.